unrealwork/axibase-collector/jobs/docker.md

    -job-enable=docker-socket
 ```

-It may take up to 5 minute to initialize the Collector's database from the initial start.
+It may take up to 5 minutes to initialize the Collector's database upon initial startup.

 The Docker job should start executing immediately.